cambridge-ceu/csd3/Python/GWAS-Catalog.md

   > To remove the current submission form, click "Reset".
 Use "Review submission" to download the current submission form.

-Upon successes, email notifications are given along with accession.
+Upon successes, email notifications are given along with study accessions.

 [^reference]: Hayhurst, J. et al. A community driven GWAS summary statistics standard. bioRxiv, 2022.2007.2015.500230 (2022).